What is the System Reserved Partition in Disk Management Console

 See thread MSR Partition vs. System Reserved Partition

-GPT formatted disks and the UEFI partition specification do not allow hidden sectors.
+GPT-formatted disks and the UEFI partition specification do not allow hidden sectors.
 Microsoft reserves a chunk of disk space using this MSR partition type, to provide an alternative data storage space for such software components which previously may have used hidden sectors on MBR formatted disks.
 Such software components, for example, LDM as mentioned above, can create a small software-component specific partition from a portion of the space reserved in the MSR partition.

 One small request: If you liked this post, please share this?